LeadPops Mortgage Lead Generation Platform Logo

 Notice what happened.
 The premium lead source produced the same $10,000 CPFL as cheap shared leads — if your systems aren't dialed in.

-Who this works for: Lenders with competitive rates, fast response systems, and margins that support $100-$250 per lead.
-Bankrate's minimum spend is $20,000/month, so this isn't for testing.
+Who this works for: Lenders with competitive rates, fast response systems, and margins that support $150–$230 per lead.
+Bankrate's minimum spend is $30,000/month — this isn't for testing.
+If you're not converting at 3%+, you're burning money.

 The caveat: Expensive leads only perform better if your conversion rate matches the premium.
 If you're converting at 1%, Bankrate costs more per funded loan than LendingTree.